-This fifth century BC temple was started by the Elymian people (circa 426 BC-416BC) but never completed.
-Nevertheless, with its over thirty intact Doric columns and clear structure, the unfinished Temple of Segesta is so well-preserved that it is considered to be one of Sicily’s most important historic sites.
+Nevertheless, with its over 30 intact Doric columns and clear structure, the unfinished Temple of Segesta is so well-preserved that it is considered to be one of Sicily’s most important historic sites.
 Only the roof and interior are missing.

-As for its builders, the Elymians were thought by some to have been former Trojans who fled and settled in Sicily.
-The reason that the Temple of Segesta is incomplete is often attributed to a possible war between the Elymians and a neighbouring city.
+As for the builders of the great Doric temple, the Elymians were thought by some to have been former Trojans who fled and settled in Sicily.
+Built between 430 and 420 BC, the reason the Temple of Segesta is incomplete is often attributed to a possible war between the Elymians and neighbouring cities.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.